A-ZainEldin/Banking-System/README.md

 - Add more features like account types, loan processing, and transaction history.
 - Enhance the UI for better user experience.
 - Implement role-based access control for administrators and users.

-## Credits
-This project is developed by [Your Team Name/Contributors].